Contemporary Artist · Harlem, New York · NYC

 The Shift

 Over time, Wesley started reading the cracks differently.
 What he had taken for damage looked more like a way through.
 The people he kept meeting, the ones in the middle of leaving an old version of themselves behind, didn't carry themselves like people who had been broken.
 They carried themselves like people who were finally getting somewhere.
 None of what they had been through was wasted.
 It was the route.
+That shift lives in every one of one contemporary wall art piece in the Unapologetic Faces series.
+Not about damage.
+About arrival.

 04